Taxes & Fees

 - South Dakota: This tax is on gross receipts derived from the furnishing of telephone services at the rate of 2.5%.
 The service provider collects the tax and reports the collections annually to the Department of Revenue.

 - North Dakota: Tax is on gross receipts derived from the furnishing of telephone services at the rate of 4%.
 The service provider collects the tax and reports the collections annually to the Department of Revenue.

 Federal Excise Tax

 These taxes mandated by the federal government are imposed on local and wireless telephone services.

-All carriers providing interstate telecommunications must support TRS, which enables telephone conversations between people with speech/hearing impairments and those without.
-The Federal TRS surcharge is assessed as a percentage of interstate toll charges.
+All carriers providing interstate telecommunications must support relay services, which enables telephone conversations between people with speech/hearing impairments and those without.
+This does not reflect a direct government charge.

 Payments are expected to be received on or before your statement due date.
 Payment in full must be received to avoid a late fee assessment of $10 on your next statement.
 When customers subscribe to Midco’s service, they agree that the amount of the late fee is not disproportionate to any anticipated damages to Midco caused by the customer’s non-payment or from the payment of less than the full amount due.
 For further information, view Midco’s Annual Notice.

 State or local governments mandate this surcharge through their telecommunications provider to help pay for emergency services such as fire and rescue.
 This surcharge applies to phone services.

 The following one-time fees may be applied to your account for the following.
 Fees are subject to change.